-The Excellence in Online Teaching award is bestowed by Teaching and Learning with Technology (TLT) in recognition of outstanding work in the design and teaching of online/hybrid courses to create meaningful, effective learning experiences for students.
+The Excellence in Online Teaching award is bestowed by Teaching and Learning with Technology (TLT) in recognition of outstanding work in the design and teaching of online and hybrid courses to create meaningful, effective learning experiences for students.

-Rutgers faculty and part-time lecturers/adjunct instructors who have taught one or more academic credit-bearing online or hybrid course are eligible for the award.
+Faculty members and lecturers who have taught one or more academic credit-bearing online course are eligible for the Online Course Design and DEI & Accessibility awards.
 At least one course must have been taught for at least two semesters prior to application/nomination.

 Any faculty member, instructor, department head/chair, staff member, or student may make a nomination on behalf of an eligible individual.
 Self-nominations will also be accepted.

-- The nominee has used technology to implement a creative approach to address one or more instructional design or teaching challenges.
+- Creative Approach: The nominee has used technology to implement a creative approach to address one or more instructional design or teaching challenges.

 - Inclusivity: The nominee has demonstrated efforts to adopt inclusive teaching strategies to create an equitable and accessible learning experience for all students.